| This document describes tags used to design and implement interactive

 <P ID=jumppoint>This is a paragraph with a jump

-defines an anchor called jumppoint at the start of the
+point defined in it. defines an anchor called jumppoint at the start of the

 paragraph.
 Almost every element, including lists, list items, images,